realAbitbol/forsenKKona/README.md

-# forsenKKona an AI powered overly patriotic bot
+# forsenKKona an AI powered overly patriotic Twitch bot

 ![banner](banner.png)

 ## Functions

 - Tells random facts to demonstrate the superiority of the USA (or anything you want), either one at a time or periodically
 - Trolls the trivia
 - Can throw walls of ![eShrug](https://cdn.frankerfacez.com/emoticon/107715/1) periodically